-Today's UV index in Johannesburg, South Africa will be up to 6, indicating a high level of sun exposure for the average person.
+Today's UV index in Johannesburg, South Africa will be up to 5.1, indicating a moderate level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Johannesburg's UV index ranges from moderate in winter (around 3-5) to very high in summer (up to 10 or 11), meaning the sun's rays are strongest during the warmer months.
 The city experiences a summer rainy season with afternoon thunderstorms, while winters are dry and mild, with temperatures cooling down but rarely freezing.
 Compared to other parts of South Africa, Johannesburg is cooler than the coastal areas and experiences more rainfall than the dry western regions.
 Neighboring countries like Botswana have drier, hotter climates, whereas Mozambique is more humid with a longer rainy season.